patricksandquist/InstaCollection/README.md

-# [Instacollections][liveLink]
+# Instacollections
+[Live site][liveLink]
 [liveLink]: http://insta-collection.herokuapp.com

-InstaCollections is a webapp for making Instagram collections by tag and date range.
+Instacollections is a webapp for making Instagram collections by tag and date range.
 It is built using Ruby on Rails, React.js, and a Postgresql server.

 ## Features
 - Takes user input and collects content using the Instagram API.